 The VAORC offers diverse and unique hands-on opportunities where all types of people—farmers, teachers, students, and decision makers—can learn about Bay ecology.
 The VAORC and associated programs have planted nearly 40 million oysters across many of Virginia's Bay tributaries with the help of thousands of volunteers.
-In 2011 over four million spat-on-shell oysters were planted on reefs in the Lafayette and Piankatank Rivers and more than 100 reef balls set with oysters were planted in the Piankatank River for habitat and broodstock enhancement.
+In 2018, over 9 million spat-on-shell oysters were planted on reefs in the Lafayette River.

 The mission of the Virginia Oyster Restoration Center is to:

 - Leverage greater public and private investment in the Baywide oyster restoration effort.

 - Engage citizens, students and decision makers in hands-on oyster restoration activities.

 - Create public awareness of the critical need to restore oysters.

 - Develop partnerships with community groups, institutions, agencies and organizations.

 - Serve as a platform for education and scientific research.